ernestkoko/earnipay/README.md

-# earnipay
+## earnipay

-A  Flutter app that fetches a paginated list of images from a remote repository for display on the home page..
+A  Flutter app that fetches a paginated list of images from a remote repository.

-## Getting Started
+## About App

 This project is a starting point for a Flutter application.